-The 2024 primary election was Tuesday, Aug.
+The 2024 primary election will be held Tuesday, Aug.
 6, and the general election will be Tuesday, Nov.
 5.

 All 125 Kansas House of Representatives seats and 40 Kansas Senate seats will be on the ballot, as will Kansas’ four representatives in the U.S. House.
 The election will also include the Douglas County district attorney and four of five Douglas County Commission seats.
 Some Kansas Board of Education seats as well as retention races for some judges at the state and district court levels will also be on the ballot in November.